What is Bacterial Vaginosis, Causes and Treatment

 by | Jun 10, 2017 | anti fungal | 0 comments

-Bacterial vaginosis is a common vaginal infection, which occurs when certain bacteria in the vagina that normally exist in small numbers overgrow or multiply quickly.
+Bacterial vaginosis is a common vaginal infection that occurs when certain bacteria in the vagina, which normally exist in small numbers, overgrow or multiply quickly.

 Bacterial vaginosis and its causes

 The cause of bacterial vaginosis is not fully understood.
-It has been demonstrated that bacterial vaginosis is caused by an overgrowth of various bacteria.
-It is not caused by a single type of bacteria.
+It has been demonstrated that an overgrowth of various bacteria causes bacterial vaginosis.
+A single type of bacteria does not cause it.
 There are a large number of good bacteria in the vagina that keeps the number of harmful bacteria very low.
-The infection, called bacterial vaginosis develops when the number of harmful bacteria increases in number than good bacteria.
-Experts describe these changes like changes in the bacterial flora of the vagina from Lactobacillus species to high concentrations of anaerobic bacteria.
-The condition is not considered as a sexually transmitted disease as the bacteria come from your body, not from a sexual partner.
-Also, the infection does not get passed on to male sexual partner, and he does not need any treatment.
-However, in some women, bacterial vaginosis is associated with the sexual practice.
+The infection, called bacterial vaginosis, develops when the number of harmful bacteria increases more than the number of good bacteria.
+Experts describe these changes as shifts in the bacterial flora of the vagina, from predominance of Lactobacillus species to high concentrations of anaerobic bacteria.
+The condition is not considered a sexually transmitted disease as the bacteria come from your body, not from a sexual partner.
+Also, the infection does not get passed on to a male sexual partner, and he does not need any treatment.
+However, in some women, bacterial vaginosis is associated with sexual practices.
 It may occur after a change in sexual partner.
-In such cases also, the infection is not caught from another male partner.
+In such cases, the infection is also not caught from another male partner.
 However, this change may alter the balance of normal vaginal bacteria.

 Bacterial vaginosis is not due to poor hygiene.
 In fact, excessive rinsing of the vagina may change the normal balance of vaginal bacteria, which may make the infection more likely to develop.